 Adding our second and third children brought out the results of my own trauma.
 We all have trauma from parts of our lives that we survived, lived, and in most cases, never confront because you’re able to process them.
 There are things from the life I lived before my children that have now reared their ugly heads.
 It’s real.
 Trauma does affect you.
 You may not realize the depth and spread of that trauma, how it affects you, your body, your parenting.
 It took me a long time to understand that my child was triggering me.
 They still do.
 But now that I’m aware of it, I can change the outcome, maybe not at the moment, but in the moments after.
 Acknowledge, apologize, and vow to change the next time.

 In our family, the healing comes in small, unexpected ways.
 It also comes with weirdness, tension, and awkward behaviors.
 We do a lot of therapy around here.
 Therapy for mental health and physical health.
 Hours and hours per week healing our pasts in multiple ways.
 That would have frightened me at one point.
 And I hope it doesn’t frighten you because it is exactly what we needed.
 This healing.
-We spend time together in places we didn’t expect, healing each other, learning that we are all broken and imperfect in one way or another and that itself brings healing and acceptance.
+We spend time together in places we didn’t expect, healing each other, learning that we are all hurting and imperfect in one way or another and that itself brings healing and acceptance.

-Each week, we take part in building confidence, skills, and healing the broken, neglected places in their bodies and brains.
+Each week, we take part in building confidence, skills, and healing the hurt, neglected places in their bodies and brains.
 They work hard.
 They earn praise and rewards, and they earn the knowledge to help themselves handle situations that were once difficult for them.
 And oh, it’s a beautiful thing.
 Healing is hard work.

 Adoption is messy.
 There is so much to navigate in this messy process.
 Emotions run high and deep.
 There are so many avenues to consider with adoption.
 We decided upon domestic infant adoption for our family.
 It was what felt the most right.
 In the process, we learned to navigate open adoption—what worked for our new little family, what worked for our son’s biological mom in regards to her extended family and the children she was already raising.